Restaurants caught in COVID-19 yo-yo of shutdowns so soon after reopening

 Even as deaths and hospitalizations related to the pandemic level off or decline in Minnesota, health officials are reporting an uptick in COVID-19 cases among teenagers and young adults — the lifeblood of restaurants when it comes to workers and patrons.

 The number of Minnesotans in their 20s who have tested positive for the novel coronavirus that causes COVID-19 has surged from 4,660 on June 1 to 8,665 on Tuesday.
-The number of positive tests among children and teenagers has more than doubled in that time frame 1,752 to 3,598 as well.
+The number of positive tests among children and teenagers has more than doubled in that time frame, from 1,752 to 3,598, as well.

-The Minnesota Department of Health on Tuesday reported another 569 positive tests results for the coronavirus — the highest one-day total since June 5.
-The number could have been inflated due to a lag in testing following the Independence Day weekend, but regardless people 29 and younger made up more than half of those new cases.
+The Minnesota Department of Health on Tuesday reported another 569 positive test results for the coronavirus — the highest one-day total since June 5.
+The number could have been inflated due to a lag in testing following the July 4th weekend, but regardless, people 29 and younger made up more than half of those new cases.

 The state so far in the pandemic has reported 39,133 cases and 1,477 deaths.
 Tuesday's update was unusual in that three deaths were reported, but none involved residents of long-term care facilities.
 Residents of those facilities have made up 1,157 of the deaths.